 And it also represents a fun and spontaneous memory.
 It has a story.

 The 2 chairs and side table were all $5 each at Goodwill.
 I found the brown frames there too, all marked way down and perfect for an eclectic corner that showcases all our pictures we’ve taken so far here at the property.
-The wall clock was repurposed from my sons’ room after we made it a surf shack hangout this summer.
-I’ve had the black bird cages for 15 years, and I put battery-operated candles in them that we turn on at night.
+The wall clock and black bird cages I’ve had for 15 years, and I put battery-operated candles in them that we turn on at night.
 Much cuter than regular night lights, and no power needed!
 They have remote controls so it makes it super easy.